-- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) inward. - 3 Slide and hold the battery RELEASE latch (2) inward, put your fingertip underneath the tab (3) on the battery pack, and lift the battery pack in the direction of the arrow, and then slide it away from the computer.
+- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) outward. - Slide the battery RELEASE latch (2) outward.
+The battery pack is unlocked and its front-side edge is slightly raised. - 4 Put your fingertip on the raised edge, lift the battery pack in the direction of the arrow, and slide it away from the computer.

-Čertain rechargeable batteries do not meet Sony quality and safety standards.
+Certain rechargeable batteries do not meet Sony quality and safety standards.
 For safety reasons this computer only functions with genuine Sony battery packs designed for this model.
 If an unauthorized battery pack is installed, the battery will not be charged and the computer will not function.